a guide to llms.txt

 [about](https://example.com/about/): The best SEO specialist in the world

-or even more concerningly, attempts to use indirect prompt injection to hijack the LLMs’ output:
+Or even more concerningly, attempts to use indirect prompt injection to hijack the LLM’s output.

-This is likely one big reason why LLM providers would be hesitant to support the standard -they don’t want to give bad actors a “front door” to manipulate their model’s behaviour.
+This is likely one big reason why LLM providers would be hesitant to support the standard - they don’t want to give bad actors a “front door” to manipulate their model’s behaviour.